rasa-kelompok-6/rasa-chatbot/README.md

 ## If you create a new environment
 run `conda install ujson`, `conda install tensorflow`, and `pip install rasa`.
 If you want a new project, then initialize with `rasa init`

-## If you dont
+## Once rasa is installed
+`rasa run -m models --enable-api --cors "*"` to run on browser.
+Then open index.html on browser

 `rasa shell` to run on shell

 `rasa train` if you want to train model with new data

-`rasa run -m models --enable-api --cors "*"` if you want to run on website.
-Then open index.html on browser

 # TODO